chiraggude/awesome-laravel/README.md

 ## Popular Packages
 *This is a list of well-documented, tested packages that are frequently used in most Laravel projects.
-If your looking for an exhaustive list of Laravel packages, then look at the Package Repositories mentioned above.*
+If you are looking for an exhaustive list of Laravel packages, then check out the Package Repositories mentioned above.*

 ##### Developer Tools
 * [Generators](https://github.com/JeffreyWay/Laravel-4-Generators) - Defacto code generator for Laravel